robguevarra/gh-website/ProjectDocs/Build_Notes/email-system-phase-2_advanced-features.md

   - Implemented adapter pattern for Postmark event types.
   - Created unified schema for email events in Supabase (`postmark_events` table).
   - Storage is efficient and indexed by event type and timestamp.
-- [ ] Create real-time processing pipeline
+- [x] Create real-time processing pipeline
+  - Implemented a Postgres trigger on postmark_events for real-time normalization into email_events
+  - Added payload JSONB column to email_events for full event context
+  - All new webhook events are now processed and available for analytics instantly
-  - Develop stream processing for webhook events
+  - ETL script retained for backfill and legacy events
-  - Implement event aggregation and metric calculation
-  - Add real-time updates to analytics dashboards
-  - Include alerting for anomalies (high bounce rates, etc.)
+  - Includes idempotency, error handling, and industry-standard event warehousing patterns

 ### 2. User Tagging and Segmentation System
-- [ ] Design and implement user tagging data model
+- [ ] Design and implement user tagging data model <span style="color: orange;">(in progress)</span>
   - Create flexible schema for hierarchical tags
   - Add support for tag metadata
   - Implement efficient querying mechanisms
-- [ ] Build user segmentation engine
+- [ ] Build user segmentation engine <span style="color: orange;">(in progress)</span>
   - Develop query builder with complex logical operations
   - Implement caching for frequently used segments
   - Create extensible system for new segmentation criteria